thegetty/quire-docs/content/guide/file-structure.md

 type: page
 ---

 Inside each Quire project, will be the following directories and files, which are defined by Hugo, the static-site generator that powers Quire.
+The three directories that most users work in most are `content`, `data`, and `static`.
+Developers and designers will also make use of `themes`.

 ## 📁 bin